corda/corda-docs/content/en/docs/cenm/1.3/network-map-overview.md

 Usually, test networks have a structure that is known ahead of time.
 For the creation of such networks we provide a `network-bootstrapper` tool.
 This tool pre-generates node configuration directories if given the IP addresses/domain names of each machine in the network.
-The generated node directories contain the NodeInfos for every other node on the network, along with the network parameters file and identity certificates.
+The generated node directories contain the `NodeInfo`s for every other node on the network, along with the network parameters file and identity certificates.
 Generated nodes do not need to all be online at once - an offline node that isn’t being interacted with doesn’t impact the network in any way.
 So a test cluster generated like this can be sized for the maximum size you may need, and then scaled up and down as necessary.